 However, similar trends are emerging with boosters as with primary vaccination coverage.
 More boosters have been administered in high-income countries with coverage decreasing with each income level (Figure 11.2).
-However, since the last update, there has been an increase in the number of booster doses administered across all income levels.
+However, since the last update, there has been an increase in the number of booster doses administered in upper middle income and lower middle income countries .
 Continued roll out of primary doses in many lower-income countries may explain some of the difference in booster coverage, however inconsistent booster policies across countries creates an additional challenge to drawing insights from this metric.